Gottlieb Konrad Pfeffel: Biography

-In February 1759, he married Margaretha Cleophe Divoux, a merchant's daughter from Strasbourg.
-They had thirteen children together, of whom 7 died before adulthood.
 He started to establish himself as a writer and translator.
-In 1762, he translated Magnus Gottfried Lichtwer's Fabeln in French.
+In 1762, he translated Magnus Gottfried Lichtwer's Fabeln into French.
 He also worked on a translation into German of Claude Fleury's Histoire ecclésiastique.

-He opened a military academy for aristocratic Protestants in 1773, since these boys were not allowed at the military academy of Paris.
+Pfeffel opened a military academy for aristocratic Protestants in 1773, since these boys were not allowed at the military academy of Paris.

 He joined the Helvetic Society in 1776, and in 1782 became a citizen of the city of Biel (Bienne) in Switzerland, and became an honorary member of the city council in 1783.
 The Prussian Academy of Arts made him an honorary member in 1788.

-After the French Revolution, he lost the military academy and his fortune, and found jobs with the educational board of Colmar, with the publisher Tübingen-Cotta, and as a translator, until Napoleon I granted him an annual pension in 1806.
+After the French Revolution, Pfeffel lost the military academy and his fortune, and found jobs with the educational board of Colmar, with the publisher Tübingen-Cotta, and as a translator, until Napoleon I granted him an annual pension in 1806.

 He wrote many articles for the magazine Flora.

-In 1808 he became an honorary member of the Bavarian Academy of Sciences and Humanities.
+In 1808, Pfeffel became an honorary member of the Bavarian Academy of Sciences and Humanities.
 He died the next year.

 His poem Der freie Mann was put to music by Ludwig van Beethoven (catalogue number WoO 117) in 1794 or 1795.
 Franz Schubert made a lied of his text Der Vatermörder (D10), and Leopold Kozeluch put music to his cantata for the blind Austrian singer Maria Theresia von Paradis.

-In 1773, his Philemon und Baucis: Ein Schauspiel in Versen von einem Aufzuge, a play in verse in one act, was turned into a Singspiel for a marionette theater by Joseph Haydn with the new title Philemon und Baucis oder Jupiters Reise auf die Erde (Philemon and Baucis or Jupiter's Travels to the Earth).
+In 1773, Pfeffel's Philemon und Baucis: Ein Schauspiel in Versen von einem Aufzuge, a play in verse in one act, was turned into a singspiel for a marionette theater by Joseph Haydn with the new title Philemon und Baucis oder Jupiters Reise auf die Erde (Philemon and Baucis or Jupiter's Travels to the Earth).
 It was changed into a regular opera in 1776.

-Pfeffel was a friend or acquaintance of many well-known persons of his period, including Voltaire, Vittorio Alfieri and the Swiss poet Johann Kaspar Lavater, which whom he corresponded for many years.
-In 1839, his niece Ernestine von Pfeffel (1810–94) married Fyodor Tyutchev, one of the most famous Russian poets.
+Pfeffel was a friend or acquaintance of many well-known persons of his period, including Voltaire, Vittorio Alfieri and the Swiss poet Johann Kaspar Lavater, with whom he corresponded for many years.
+In 1839, his grandniece Ernestine von Pfeffel (1810–1894) married Fyodor Tyutchev, one of the most famous Russian poets.

 A statue of Pfeffel by André Friedrich was placed in the Unterlinden Museum in 1859, and a copy of that statue was placed on the Grand Rue in Colmar in 1927.